ube brownies

 • Unsalted butter – Browned butter adds a nutty flavor to the brownies.

 • White chocolate – Typically, chocolate is used in traditional brownies, but I chose to use white chocolate so you can see the purple color of the brownies.
 You can definitely use regular chocolate for these brownies, but you might not be able to see the purple color.
 Additionally, regular chocolate will make these brownies less sweet.
+I used Baker’s White Chocolate bars because they melt the best.
+Chocolate chips are made to hold up in the oven, so they’ll be a lot more difficult to melt.

 • Granulated sugar and light brown sugar – Sugar makes these brownies sweet and makes the texture chewy.
 The question I always get is “can I make this less sweet?”
 Yes you can, but the lowering the amount of sugar will make these brownies more cakey.
 I discuss reducing sugar in the tips section below.